• Skip to primary navigation

 8. Eat More Fruits and Vegetables

 When some people think of the paleo diet they assume that all you can eat is meat.
 That is just not true!
 The paleo diet is not the same as the carnivore diet.
 You can eat so many foods like fruits, vegetables, nuts, seeds, fish, and yes, meat too.
-Fruits and vegetables are a great source of vitamins, minerals and fiber, so stock up!
+Fruits and vegetables are a great source of vitamins, minerals and fiber.
 And you don't have to avoid starchy vegetables either.
 Remember, we aren't counting calories or macros on the paleo diet, so enjoy those sweet potatoes, turnips, parsnips, carrots and whatever other veggies you love.

 9. Stock Your Pantry with Paleo Friendly Foods